 Applicants who have commenced or completed study in an award course at any Australian university are eligible for admission to the Bachelor of Fashion Design course.

 Applicants with Vocational Education and Training (VET) study

 Applicants who have completed the Diploma of Applied Fashion Design and Merchandising MST50116 and/or the Advanced Diploma of Applied Fashion Design and Merchandising MST60116 or equivalent may be eligible for advanced standing of up to 18 months, or 50 per cent of the course duration.

 Applicants with work and life experience

 Applicants without prior higher education or VET study, who are non-senior secondary applicants, may be eligible for admission if they can demonstrate their ability through previous study and/or at least five years' work experience in the fashion/textiles industry or related occupation.

 It is recommended that applicants have satisfactory numeracy and literacy skills to undertake this course.
-Applicants will attend an interview conducted by staff members who use previous levels of achievement, resumes and employment records as indicators of the applicant’s aptitude and commitment to the study of fashion at undergraduate level.
+Applicants will attend an interview with staff members who use previous levels of achievement, resumes and employment records as indicators of aptitude and commitment to the study of fashion at undergraduate level.

 You may be able to reduce the number of units to be studied in your chosen course by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training.
 Read more about gaining advanced standing and credits.

 On completion, you will receive the BFD16 Bachelor of Fashion Design.